USKPA-dev/uskpa/docs/deploy.md

 ```

 ### Production
-*Heroku app: TBD*
+*Heroku app: uskpa-prod*

-Deployed from: Tagged release
+Deployed from: Github [master] branch

-Future host of the production USKPA website.
+Application for the the production USKPA website.

 ### Initial Data